-Perched off the coast of Venezuela, the island is paradise for travelers who dive, snorkel, and windsurf.
+Perched off the coast of Venezuela, the island is a paradise for travelers who dive, snorkel and windsurf.
 "The entire coast and reef system is protected as a national marine park so the wildlife is thriving.
 The fish, coral, and water are the best you will see in the Caribbean."

 Puerto Rico is known for its multicolored buildings and vibrant culture, but Cousteau's favorite place is away from the bustling cities.
 She calls Rincon, a town on the west coast, a "perfect little surf village."
 Aside from the thriving surf culture and beautiful beaches, she says the downtown area is worth exploring. "[It's] is full of local artists and an amazing culinary scene."

 While Bonaire is the island she always recommends to friends and fellow travelers, Cousteau's favorite Caribbean locale is Dominica.
 "This is by far my favorite!
 Known as 'Nature Island,' there are more waterfalls here than days in the year," she says.